tombenke/easer/README.md

 ### TODO
 - Add public static pages and forwarding to 404 and 500
-- Implement the /profile service to provide profile data for a static private page (eliminate ejs views).
-- Implement and add the microservice gw module (rest-api spec based forwarding to seneca/hemera agents via messaging middleware)
 - Implement ACL for authorization.
 - Select between HTTP/HTTPS.
 - Implement password generator to work directly into the user credentials file.